How common are headaches?

 Q: How common are headaches?

 Headache disorders are painful and disabling.
-They can cause substantial personal suffering, impaired quality of life and financial cost.
+They can cause substantial personal suffering, impaired quality of life and high financial cost.
 Repeated headache attacks – and often the constant fear of the next one – can affect family life, social life and employment.
 Despite this, many people – including many health care professionals – tend to perceive headache as a minor or trivial complaint.
-As a result, the physical, emotional, social and economic burdens of headache are poorly acknowledged.
+As a result, the physical, emotional, social and economic burdens of headaches are poorly acknowledged.

 For the vast majority of people suffering from headache, effective treatment requires no expensive equipment, tests or specialists.
 Headache disorders are mostly, and rightly, managed in primary health care.
-The essential components of effective management are awareness of the problem, correct diagnosis, avoidance of mis-management, appropriate lifestyle modifications and informed use of cost-effective pharmaceutical remedies.
+The essential components of effective management are awareness of the problem, correct diagnosis, avoidance of mismanagement, appropriate lifestyle modifications and informed use of cost-effective pharmaceutical remedies.